TornOne/League-Client-Automation/README.md

 # Usage
 Run `League Client Automation.exe` before or after opening up the League client.
 You should get some lines of information as it is starting up (as well as some errors if you started it before opening League - this is normal).
-The program should be operational once it tells you the game version, your summoner ID, and "Connected to client".
+The program will tell you when it is ready to use.
 You can type `help` to get an explanation of possible commands.
 I will not be duplicating the full help text here.

 The program runs without user intervention for most of the time, but it is possible to save rune page presets as well as load champions manually (for example, if the automatic loading messes up or you decide to play a different lane than the one you were assigned).